Thelmina4/Thelmina4/README.md

 - 🔭 I’m currently working on a website for my fellow students in COMSCI2.
 It contains all our deadlines, homework, project details & any pertinent module information.
 It is still in its infant stage.
 The information is there, but the beauty is still to be added.

-- 🌱 I’m currently learning Python, C, R, & how to use GitHub & Gitlab.
+- 🌱 I’m currently learning the programming languages Python, C, R, SQL, & Java.
+I'm slowly training myself on how to use GitHub & GitLab.
 I hope to add a few webpages in here.
 I will also be adding my completed scripts.

 - ⚡ My Favourite part about computer science is all the problem-solving.
 Give me a puzzle & I'm happy for hours.